phuchungpt/64-BIT_TIMER_IP/README.md

 - ...

-Details can be found in the design specification !!
+For more information and detailed content, please refer to the design specification. !!

 COVERAGE